raspberrypi/debugprobe/README.md

 ## RTT - Real Time Transfer
 [RTT](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) allows transfer from the target to the host in "realtime".
 YAPicoprobe currently reads channel 0 of the targets RTT and sends it into the CDC of the target.
 Effectively this allows RTT debug output into a terminal.

+Notes:
-Note that only the RP2040 RAM is scanned for an RTT control block which means 0x20000000-0x2003ffff.
+* only the RP2040 RAM is scanned for an RTT control block which means 0x20000000-0x2003ffff

-Another note: don't be too overwhelmed about Seggers numbers in the above mentioned document.
-The data must still be transferred which to my opinion is not taken into account (of course the target processor has finished after writing the data).
+* don't be too overwhelmed about Seggers numbers in the above mentioned document.
+The data must still be transferred which to my opinion is not taken into account (of course the target processor has finished after writing the data)
+* only one of CMSIS-DAP / MSC / RTT can access the target at the same time.
+RTT is disconnected in case CMSIS-DAP or MSC are claiming access

 ## LED Indication